ucldc/ingest_deploy/README.md

 The jobs will disappear from queue when they've all been slurped up by the workers.
 You should then be able to QA check the harvested collection:

 * Query CouchDB using this URL syntax.
 Replace the key parameter with the key for the collection: `https://52.10.100.133/couchdb/ucldc/_design/all_provider_docs/_view/by_provider_name_count?key=%2226189%22`
 * Results in the "value" parameter indicate the total number of metadata records harvested; this should align with the expected results.
+* If you have results, continue with QA checking the collection in CouchDB and Solr.
-If there are no results, you will need to troubleshoot and re-harvest.
+* If there are no results, you will need to troubleshoot and re-harvest.

 #### QA check collection in CouchDB

+<u>Querying CouchDB</u>
+* To generate a results set of metadata records for a given collection in CouchDB, using this URL syntax: 'https://52.10.100.133/couchdb/ucldc/_design/all_provider_docs/_list/has_field_value/by_provider_name_wdoc?key="10046"&field=originalRecord.subject&limit=100'.
+Each metadata record in the results set will have a unique ID  (e.g., 26094--00000001).
+This can be used for viewing the metadata within the CouchDB UI.
+* Parameters:
+ * field="####": Optional.
+Limit the display output to a particular field.
+ * key="####": Optional.
+Limits by collection, using the Collection Registry numeric ID.
+ * limit="####": Optional.
+Sets the number or results
+ * originalRecord.####: Optional.
+Limit the display output to a particular metadata field.
+Replace #### with the CouchDB data element (e.g., title, creator)
+ * include_docs="true": Optional.
+Will include complete metadata record within the results set (JSON output)
+ * value=####:  Optional.
+Search for a particular value, within a results set of metadata records from a particular collection.
+Note: exact matches only!

+* To generate a results set of data values within a particular element (e.g., Rights), for metadata records from all collections: https://52.10.100.133/couchdb/ucldc/_design/qa_reports/_view/sourceResource.rights_value?limit=100&group_level=2
+* To check if there are null data values within a particular element (e.g., isShownAt), for metadata records from all collections: https://52.10.100.133/couchdb/ucldc/_design/qa_reports/_view/isShownAt_value?limit=100&group_level=2&start_key=%5B%22__MISSING__%22%5D
+* To view a result of raw CouchDB JSON output:  https://52.10.100.133/couchdb/ucldc/_design/all_provider_docs/_view/by_provider_name?key="26094"&limit=1&include_docs=true

+<u>Viewing metadata for an object through the CouchDB UI</u>

+* To view a result in CouchDB UI, go to <href="https://52.10.100.133/couchdb/_utils/database.html?ucldc/_all_docs">https://52.10.100.133/couchdb/_utils/database.html?ucldc/_all_docs</a>
+* In the "Jump to" box, enter the unique ID for a given  metadata record (e.g., 26094--00000001)

 #### QA check collection in Solr